 - UK International Climate Finance has been a strong champion of a greater results focus in multilateral climate funds and has invested in a range of learning initiatives.

 - The UK has developed innovative KPIs but is not yet making full use of the data generated and lessons from low-carbon development programming are not yet systematically captured and shared.

 - UK International Climate Finance should refresh its strategy, including a clear approach to promoting low-carbon development and to integrating low-carbon development principles across the UK aid programme.

 - DFID should adopt a more structured and deliberate approach to integrating low-carbon development across its programming.

 - UK International Climate Finance should present a clear public narrative about the ambition and value of the UK’s climate investment, to support its demonstration and influencing objectives, as well as to improve visibility and public accountability.

 The government publishes a response to all ICAI reviews.
-The government response will be available to read online in due course.
+The government response to our International Climate Finance review is available to read online.